About Anna O. Law

 Photo Credit: David Rozenblyum

-In an non-overlapping line of research, I study immigration courts.
+In an non-overlapping line of research, I study the immigration courts today.
 With a National Science Foundation collaborative research grant with Karen Musalo of University of California Law, San Francisco, we seek to answer the question: How do U.S. immigration courts decide gender-based asylum cases?
 For this project, we are quantitatively and qualitatively analyzed hundreds of immigration agency administrative decisions and creating two original data sets, one on Immigration Judge decisions, the other on Board of Immigration Appeals ones.
 Our first article (with Annie Daher, Katharine Donato, and Chelsea Meiners will be out at Boston College Law Review in November 2024)

 Prior to Brooklyn College, I taught for 8 years at DePaul University in Chicago.
 I am an alumna of Brandeis University and earned a PhD in Government from the University of Texas at Austin and an MA in American Civilization at Brown University.
 I grew up in Honolulu, Hawaii.